Learn when, why, and how to use Primer Checkout events to build robust payment flows

 Log diagnostics IDs.
 Every PrimerError includes a diagnosticsId.
 Log it for troubleshooting with Primer support.

 onCompletion not firing?
 It only fires for terminal states (.success, .failure, .dismissed).
-Use AsyncStream for intermediate states like .initializing and .ready.
+The lifecycle states .initializing and .ready are never delivered to onCompletion — read PrimerCheckoutSession.phase for those.

 Log diagnostics IDs.
 Every PrimerError includes a diagnosticsId.
 Log it for troubleshooting with Primer support.